 - Chapter IV Paragraph 5

-On 16 March 2020, the Korean NCP issued an initial assessment accepting the complaint for good offices.
-The NCP accepted the complaint regarding POSCO and the NPS; it also accepted the complaint against KEXIM without having yet received a final reply from KEXIM regarding a supplementary (second) submission by the complainants.
-The NCP’s initial assessment stated (in Korean only) that in this matter, KEXIM could be considered a multinational enterprise covered by the OECD Guidelines because 1) it has oversea branches in the United Kingdom, Indonesia, and Vietnam; 2) in this case, its funding of POSCO was not related to any official development assistance projects; and 3) the financial services it provided to POSCO, providing loans and taking interest, were commercial in nature like those of a typical financial institution.
+On 17 March 2020, the Korean NCP issued an initial assessment accepting the complaint for good offices.
+The NCP accepted the complaint regarding POSCO and the National Pension Service.
+The NCP also accepted the complaint against KEXIM.
+The NCP clarified that in this matter, KEXIM could be considered a multinational enterprise covered by the OECD Guidelines because 1) it has oversea branches in the United Kingdom, Indonesia, and Vietnam; 2) in this case, its funding of POSCO was not related to any official development assistance projects; and 3) the financial services it provided to POSCO, providing loans and taking interest, were commercial in nature like those of a typical financial institution.
 The NCP also found the complaint satisfied the other Guidelines’ admissibility criteria.